-What method I use for roasting garlic depends on how many heads I’m going to roast and if I'm roasting anything else with them.
-For example, if I'm only going to roast one head of garlic, I'll prep it and wrap it up in a piece of aluminum foil and roast it in a pre-heated oven for about 40 minutes.
+My method for roasting garlic depends on how many heads I will roast and if I'm roasting anything else with them.
+For example, if I'm only going to roast one head of garlic, I'll prep it, wrap it up in aluminum foil, and roast it in a preheated oven for about 40 minutes.

 If I'm going to roast several heads of garlic, I'll cook them in a small roasting pan.
-The temperature of the oven also depends on if I’m cooking them separately or with something else.
+The oven temperature also depends on whether I cook them separately or with something else.

 Prepping the Garlic

-With a sharp knife, carefully cut off the top 1/4 of the head so the cloves are exposed.
-You can toss the part you cut off and reserve the rest of the head.
+- With a sharp knife, carefully cut off the top ¼ of the head so the cloves are exposed.
+Then, you can toss the part you cut off and reserve the rest of the head.

-Drizzle a little olive oil onto each head and season with sea salt and freshly ground pepper.
-If you want to play around with some different flavors, you may want to experiment by adding a little minced rosemary or lemon zest to the seasoning.
-The number of options is huge.
+- Drizzle a little olive oil onto each head and season with sea salt and freshly ground pepper.
+If you want to play around with some different flavors, try to experiment by adding a little minced rosemary or lemon zest to the seasoning.
+Again, the number of options is huge.

 Roast the Garlic

-If you are roasting a bunch of heads in a baking dish, place the pan into the oven uncovered and roast for 30 - 35 minutes until the garlic turns golden brown and the cloves become tender.
-If they are not softened up enough, just put the back into the oven for 5 - 10 minutes more.
+- If you are roasting a bunch of heads in a baking dish, place the pan into the oven uncovered and roast for 30 - 35 minutes until the garlic turns golden brown and the cloves become tender.
+If they are not softened enough, just put them back into the oven for 5 - 10 minutes more.

 After The Garlic Is Roasted